bloominstituteoftechnology/web-sprint-challenge-advanced-state/README.md

   - Expects a payload with the following properties: `question_text`, `true_answer_text`, `false_answer_text`
   - Example of payload: `{ "question_text": "Love JS?", "true_answer_text": "yes", "false_answer_text": "nah" }`
   - A response to a proper request includes `201 Created` and the newly created quiz object
-  - A malformed client payload will result in a `422 Unprocessable Entity` reponse with a reason
+  - A malformed client payload will result in a `422 Unprocessable Entity` response with a reason
 - `[POST] http://localhost:9000/api/quiz/answer`
   - expects a payload with the following properties: `quiz_id`, `answer_id`
   - example of payload: `{ "quiz_id": "LVqUh", "answer_id": "0VEv0" }`